PARSA-MHMDI/AI-hill-climbing-algorithm/README.md

 1. **Project.pdf**
     - In this file, all details about the project have been explained.
 2. **Report.pdf**
     - Report file for the project.
-All results of implemented python codes with Plots are visible here.
+All results of implemented python codes with plots are visible here.
 3. **Hill_Climbing.ipynb**
     - Hill climbing google colab code
 4. **hill_climbing.py**